Virginia juvenile detention center new coronavirus hotspot - KVIA

 “Unfortunately, those sworn to protect our vulnerable youth have failed,” said Liz Ryan, head of the Washington-based nonprofit Youth First Initiative.
 “It’s clear that refusing to listen to public health experts has put our youth and communities at extreme risk.”

+America locks up more people than any other country in the world, with more than 2.2 million men, women and children in detention.
+Experts say prisons and jails can act as petri dishes for the coronavirus.
+Social distancing is almost impossible, many institutions have only recently started providing inmates with masks and many do not have access to hand sanitizer.

+The coronavirus has already ripped through several adult county jails along with state and federal institutions for adults, but less attention has been paid to the 45,000 kids in lockup.

-So far, 97 kids have tested positive nationwide, more than half of them in Virginia and Louisiana.
+So far, 101 kids have tested positive nationwide, more than half of them in Virginia and Louisiana, according to the Washington DC-based The Sentencing Project, which has been aggregating number since late March

+The real number is likely much higher, because many kids with symptoms are not being tested.

 On April 2, officials in Virginia announced two staffers at Bon Air had tested positive, but contact with residents was limited.
 A day later, a kid started showing symptoms and later tested positive.